-Collaboration policy: Discussion and the exchange of ideas are essential to doing academic work, and we strongly encourage you to discuss and work on homework problems with other students (and with the teaching staff, of course).
-However, after discussions with peers, you need to work through the problem yourself and ensure that any answers you submit for evaluation are the result of your own efforts, reflect your own understanding and are written in your own words.
-In the case of assignments requiring programming, you need to write and use your own code for solving HW problems, code sharing is not allowed.
-In addition, you must cite any books, articles, websites, lectures, etc that have helped you with your work using appropriate citation practices.
+Collaboration policy: we strongly encourage you to discuss and work on homework problems with other students and with the teaching staff.
+However, after discussions with peers, you need to work through the problems yourself and ensure that any answers you submit for evaluation are the result of your own efforts, reflect your own understanding and are written in your own words.
+In the case of assignments requiring programming, you need to write and use your own code, code sharing is not allowed.
+In addition, you must appropriately cite any books, articles, websites, lectures, etc that have helped you with your work.